Radio Rentals: History

+One other, smaller High Street TV rental companies was also acquired/established by the Thorn Television Rentals group: Multi-Broadcast.

+The last Baird TV models that were supplied by Radio Rentals to contain a genuine Baird (rather than a Thorn)-manufactured chassis was the dual-standard (405 and 625-line) 710 series.
+Legend has it that in the 1970s, Radio Rentals was the only TV rental company under the TTR umbrella who were allowed to produce full (from floor to waist) height cabinets on castors.
+The other companies had to use more squat cabinets placed on stands.

-By the late 1970s, video recorders had appeared on the market but were expensive.
-Only 5% of UK households had video recorders in 1980.
+By the late 1970s videorecorders had appeared on the market, but at first they were expensive.
+Only 5% of UK households had videorecorders in 1980.
 Radio Rentals elected to offer Baird branded JVC VHS machines from 1977 onwards.

+In 1980 TTR, and thus Radio Rentals, became part of the merged Thorn EMI.

-With the advent of satellite broadcasting in the 1980s, Radio Rentals offered a range of equipment for rent, enabling more viewers to watch both Sky Television services and British Satellite Broadcasting services (these broadcasters were later to merge and form British Sky Broadcasting).
+With the advent of satellite broadcasting in the 1980s Radio Rentals offered a range of equipment for rent, enabling more viewers to watch both Sky Television services and British Satellite Broadcasting services (these broadcasters later merged to form British Sky Broadcasting).

-They also offered a small range of white goods, mainly from Philips/Whirlpool.
+Radio Rentals also offered a small range of white goods, starting with refrigerators in 1960.
+In later years, these white goods were mainly from Philips/Whirlpool.

-At its peak, Radio Rentals claimed it had more than 2 million customers, over 500 shops and employed 3,600 technicians, 2,700 skilled installers plus a large ancillary staff.
-They had sales and service locations across the UK, the RR logo being a common sight on many High Streets.

 The urge to rent instead of buy reduced as domestic electronics became cheaper and more reliable, with greater use of integrated circuits and improved design.
-The company went through many restructures, shedding staff and rebranding itself.
-In common with other rental brands, it could not sustain a viable business model and has ceased to trade, merging with Granada Limited's rental arm to form Boxclever.
+The company went through many restructurings, shedding staff and rebranding itself.
+In common with other rental brands, it could not sustain a viable business model and ceased to trade, merging with Granada Limited's rental arm in 2000 to form Boxclever.